-Implementation of the policy outlined below will be the responsibility of the Office of the Vice Provost for Research.
+Implementation of the policy outlined below will be the responsibilimplementation or the policy outmits before the other set and ity of the Office of the Vice Provost for Research.
 In consultation with the Schools and their faculty, the Vice Provost will create a training program, and a certification process documenting successful completion of the training program.
 Any sociobehavioral research activities involving human subjects or human subject data will require prior official certification once this policy becomes effective.